mother with child

 Things to Remember

 • Wisconsin Birth to 3 Program is committed to serving children under the age of 3 with developmental delays and disabilities and their families.
 We value your family’s primary relationship with your child and work in partnership with your family.
 We work to enhance your child’s development and support your family’s knowledge, skills, and abilities as you interact with and raise your child.
-Learn more on the Wisconsin Department of Health Services website.
+Learn more at Wisconsin Wayfinder.

 • Katie Beckett Medicaid provides access to Wisconsin Medicaid services for children with disabilities, mental illness, or complex medical needs.
 Katie Beckett helps some children whose parents have too high of an income for Medicaid, and those covered by private insurance, get a ForwardHealth Medicaid card so they can receive needed services and equipment that might not otherwise be covered.
-To apply, families can call 888-786-3246.
 They will be connected with an eligibility specialist who will explain the Medicaid benefit and help the family decide if they want to pursue enrollment.
-Learn more on the Wisconsin Department of Health Services website.
+Learn more at Wisconsin Wayfinder.

 • Dane County Behavioral Health Resource Center — If you, someone you care about, or someone you are working with needs help finding mental health and/or substance use services in Dane County.
 The BHRC phone line is available Monday to Friday 7am to 7pm at (608) 267-2244; Email the BHRC at BHRC@countyofdane.com

-• Adams, Rock, Crawford, Lafayette, Vernon Counties — Did you know the Early Childhood Health Consultation (ECHC) is a free program that provides Wisconsin’s early childhood care and education providers with information on best practices related to child health and safety?
+• Vernon, Crawford, Grant, Richland, Iowa, Lafayette, Juneau, Adams, Sauk, Columbia, Green, Rock— Did you know the Early Childhood Health Consultation (ECHC) is a free program that provides Wisconsin’s early childhood care and education providers with information on best practices related to child health and safety?
 Through this program, early care and education (ECE) providers can receive free health consultations, on-demand training, and tailored resources surrounding best practices for health and safety needs at their child care facilities.
 For more information we invite you to visit the ECHC websitewebinars, and podcasts.

 This is an accordion element with a series of buttons that open and close related content panels.